fectec/CoppeliaSimMobileRobots/README.md

 </p>

 <p align="justify">
-Once both are installed, use the <code>interface_setup<code> script located in the root of this repository to build the CoppeliaSim ROS2 interface.
+Once both are installed, use the <code>interface_setup</code> script located in the root of this repository to build the CoppeliaSim ROS2 interface.
 </p>